hashicorp/packer/website/source/docs/builders/triton.html.md

     firewall rules.
 Unless you have a global rule defined in Triton which allows SSH traffic enabling the firewall will interfere with the SSH provisioner.
     The default is `false`.

+-   `source_machine_firewall_detail` (object) - Gives the ability to create a temporary firewall rule that allows access to the source machine when `source_machine_firewall_enabled` is enabled.
+Example:

+    ```json
+    {
+      "source_machine_firewall_detail": {
+        "port": 22,
+        "source": "any"
+      }
+    }
+    ```
+    The source can either be `any` or an IP address.
+It will create a corresponding firewall rule that looks as follows:
+    `FROM any TO vm <machine UUID> ALLOW tcp PORT 22` that will get deployed to Triton.
+The lifecycle of this firewall rule is only for the duration of the packer run.
 -   `source_machine_metadata` (object of key/value strings) - Triton metadata
     applied to the VM used to create the image.
 Metadata can be used to pass configuration information to the VM without the need for networking.
 See